-- 1) If the site to be studied or location of construction is within the jurisdiction of a local government subject to the Open Beaches Act (OBA) and Dune Protection Act (DPA), the local government must be adequately administering the OBA, the DPA and have submitted a local Erosion Response Plan (ERP) in accordance with TNRC, §33.607(e) and 31 TAC §15.17; - 2) All projects must protect the common law rights of the public in public beaches as affirmed by the Open Beaches Act (Natural Resource Code, Chapter 61); - 3) All projects must declare whether they would be located within a coastal area subject to a FEMA Hazard Mitigation Plan and would therefore be eligible for FEMA Public Assistance and Hazard Mitigation Grant Program funding consideration; and - 4) Any erosion response project conducted on state-owned submerged land will require a special document or surface lease.
+- 1) If the site to be studied or location of construction is within the jurisdiction of a local government subject to the Open Beaches Act (OBA) and Dune Protection Act (DPA), the local government must be adequately administering the OBA and DPA, and have submitted a local Erosion Response Plan (ERP) in accordance with TNRC, §33.607(e) and 31 TAC §15.17. - 2) All projects must protect the common law rights of the public in public beaches as affirmed by the OBA (TNRC, Chapter 61). - 3) All projects must declare whether they would be located within a coastal area subject to a FEMA Hazard Mitigation Plan and would therefore be eligible for FEMA Public Assistance and Hazard Mitigation Grant Program funding consideration. - 4) Any erosion response project conducted on state-owned submerged land will require a special document or surface lease.